When a DNA Test Shatters Your Identity

 A 23andMe spokesperson added, “We typically counsel customers that while we’re confident in our ability to predict close genetic relationships, we’re not a paternity test.”

 To join DNA NPE Friends, you first have to apply through a closed but public “gateway” group on Facebook.
-It’s a jury-rigged system, designed to get around the fact the group needs to be findable enough to reach new members but also secret enough so as to not broadcast “my father is not my biological father” to one’s entire social network.
-St. Clair and her admins also privately invite people who post about misattributed parentage in two popular public groups on Facebook called DNA Detectives and DD Social, both run by Moore, the genetic genealogist.
+It’s a jury-rigged system, designed to get around the fact the group needs to be findable enough to reach new members but also secret enough so as to not broadcast my father is not my biological father to one’s entire social network.
+St Clair and her admins also privately invite people who post about misattributed parentage in two popular public groups on Facebook called DNA Detectives and DD Social, both run by Moore, the genetic genealogist.
 Moore also runs secret splinter groups dedicated to various specific scenarios like unknown paternity and incest.

 Like any rapidly growing group with 1,000-plus members, DNA NPE Friends has had some growing pains.
-One particular post kicked up a firestorm, according to St. Clair, when some sperm donor-conceived members of the group took it to suggest anonymous sperm donors don’t want to know their biological children.
+One particular post kicked up a firestorm, according to St Clair, when some sperm donor-conceived members of the group took it to suggest anonymous sperm donors don’t want to know their biological children.
 Some threatened to leave.
-St. Clair says donor-conceived people are absolutely welcome in the group, and her admins aggressively weed out negative comments.
+St Clair says donor-conceived people are absolutely welcome in the group, and her admins aggressively weed out negative comments.

 Brianne Kirkpatrick, a genetic counselor, also runs a couple of Facebook groups for people dealing with DNA surprises, and she deliberately keeps them small.
 Kirkpatrick’s groups are less active day to day, but they are also less impersonal because of their size.
 (Lynn, the woman who’s attempt to find her husband’s parents revealed her own misattributed paternity, is a member of one of these groups.)
 Kirkpatrick also wants to maintain the privacy and confidentiality she promised her members, the first of whom she met through her genetic counseling practice a few years ago.

 Having watched the stories in the group unfold, Kirkpatrick emphasizes they aren’t all negative experiences—even if they start that way.
 “How people react in the short term will not necessarily predict the long term,” she says.
-St. Clair put it to me in even more vivid terms.
+St Clair put it to me in even more vivid terms.
 She compared finding out about the existence of a secret child to finding out your teenage daughter is pregnant.
 “Everyone’s tearful, upset.
 Excuse my phrase, the shit just hit the fan,” she says.
 “But nine months later they’re standing at the hospital goo-gooing and celebrating and passing out cigars and balloons.”
 It takes time.

-When St. Clair took her AncestryDNA test, the parents who raised her and her biological father had all passed away.
+When St Clair took her AncestryDNA test, the parents who raised her and her biological father had all passed away.
 She didn’t have to—or perhaps never got to—confront them.
 But she did realize that one of her genetic matches on AncestryDNA’s website was a half sister, Raetta, who shared the same father.
-When they got in touch, St. Clair learned about another half-sister, Mona, who still lives in Arkansas, where St. Clair was born.
+When they got in touch, St Clair learned about another half-sister, Mona, who still lives in Arkansas, where St Clair was born.
 Earlier this month, she and Mona flew to Los Angeles, to celebrate Raetta’s 80th birthday.
-After losing half of her identity, St. Clair gained another family.
+After losing half of her identity, St Clair gained another family.
 And the Facebook group has given her purpose.

-Recently, St. Clair decided to found a nonprofit called NPE Fellowship.
+Recently, St Clair decided to found a nonprofit called NPE Fellowship.
 Members of her Facebook group had started donating DNA kits and fundraising to help each other find biological families.
-The community was outgrowing Facebook, St. Clair realized, so again, she took action.
+The community was outgrowing Facebook, St Clair realized, so again, she took action.
 She hopes the nonprofit can also reach people too scared to tie their real Facebook accounts to such sensitive revelations.

 Back in 2016, when she first learned about her biological father, she remembers crying in bed, asking God why it had to happen to her.
-She heard a voice: “‘My darling child, it had to happen because there are a lot of lost souls. and they need somebody who’s strong enough to help them and lead them.
+She heard a voice: “‘My darling child, it had to happen because there are a lot of lost souls, and they need somebody who’s strong enough to help them and lead them.
 The only way you could do that is if you’re one of them.’”

 Have you taken a DNA test with unexpected results?
 We want to hear your story.
 Submit a letter to the editor or write to letters@theatlantic.com.